dyakonoff/cuba-validation/README.md

 [CustomerContactsCheckValidator.java](orderman/modules/global/src/com/haulmont/dyakonoff/orderman/entity/validator/CustomerContactsCheckValidator.java)

-So far, nothing special, but if we want to get this annotation called and be able to do the cross-field check, we need to specify appropriate [constraint group.](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_constraint_groups)
+So far, nothing special, but if we want to get this annotation called and be able to do the cross-field check, we need to specify appropriate [constraint group.](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_constraint_groups) Editor screens perform validation against class-level constraints on commit if the constraint includes the `UiCrossFieldChecks` group and if all attribute-level checks are passed.
+You can turn off the validation of this kind using the `crossFieldValidate` property of the screen in the screen XML descriptor or in the controller.

 ```java
 @CustomerContactsCheck(groups = {Default.class, UiCrossFieldChecks.class})